ihmeuw/vivarium/docs/source/tutorials/interactive_simulation.rst

 Initialize
 ~~~~~~~~~~

 We can setup and progress the simulation as we did above.
-The object we get back, an ``InteractiveContext``, is the same
+The object we get back, an :func:`InteractiveContext <vivarium.interface.interactive.InteractiveContext>`,
-no matter which helper function you use, though it may or may not have had its setup function called.
-Here, we will use
+is the same no matter which helper function you use, though it may or may not have had its setup function called.
+Here,
-``setup_simulation`` to automatically initialize and setup our simulation context.
+we will use :func:`setup_simulation() <vivarium.interface.setup_simulation>` to automatically initialize and setup our
+simulation context.

 .. code-block:: python